 Why has APD implemented a new electronic health record?

-APD invested in the electronic health record called eD-H to better serve our patients. eD-H functions as one unified health record across all APD service lines and at various members of the Dartmouth-Hitchcock Health (D-HH) system.
-This will ensure that communication flows seamlessly between APD services and D-HH member locations, including DHMC and Cheshire Medical Center.
+APD invested in the electronic health record called eD-H to better serve our patients. eD-H functions as one unified health record across all APD service lines and at various members of the Dartmouth Health system.
+This will ensure that communication flows seamlessly between APD services and Dartmouth Health member locations, including Dartmouth Hitchcock Medical Center and Cheshire Medical Center.

-Yes, there is a new patient portal called myD-H. It is available online at http://www.mydh.org.
+The new patient portal is called myDH.
+It is available online at mydh.org.
 There is also a mobile app for Apple and Android.
-The app includes variations of myD-H features but does not replace the web version.
+The app includes variations of myDH features but does not replace the web version.

 Do I have to create a portal account to receive care?

 No, you do not need to create a new portal to become a patient at APD or to continue your care here.
 The portal is offered as a digital tool to help you manage your health care.
 It is not necessary to create an account to receive care.